-- Function Name When you create the function name, keep these requirements in mind: - You cannot use a reserved word, which includes existing Teiid System function names.
-You cannot overload existing Teiid System functions. - The function name must be unique among user-defined functions for the number of arguments.
+- Function Name When you create the function name, keep these requirements in mind: - You cannot overload existing Teiid System functions. - The function name must be unique among user-defined functions in its model for the number of arguments.
 You can use the same function name for different numbers of types of arguments.
-Hence, you can overload your user-defined functions. - The function name can only contain letters, numbers, and the underscore (\).
-Your function name must start with a letter. - The function name cannot exceed 128 characters. - Input Parameters defines a type specific signature list.
+Hence, you can overload your user-defined functions. - The function name cannot contain the '.' character. - The function name cannot exceed 255 characters. - Input Parameters defines a type specific signature list.
 All arguments are considered required. - Return Type the expected type of the returned scalar value. - Pushdown can be one of REQUIRED, NEVER, ALLOWED.
 Indicates the expected pushdown behavior.
-If NEVER or ALLOWED are specified then a Java implementation of the function should be supplied. - invocationClass/invocationMethod optional properties indicating the static method to invoke when the UDF is not pushed down. - Deterministic if the method will always return the same result for the same input parameters.
+If NEVER or ALLOWED are specified then a Java implementation of the function should be supplied.
+If REQUIRED is used, then user must extend the Translator for the source and add this function to its pushdown function library. - invocationClass/invocationMethod optional properties indicating the static method to invoke when the UDF is not pushed down. - Deterministic if the method will always return the same result for the same input parameters.

-Even pushdown required functions need to be added as a UDF to allow Teiid to properly parse and resolve the function.
+Even pushdown required functions need to be added as a UDF to allow Teild to properly parse and resolve the function.
 Pushdown scalar functions differ from normal user-defined functions in that no code is provided for evaluation in the engine.
 An exception will be raised if a pushdown required function cannot be evaluated by the appropriate source.